stacks-network/docs/src/pages/index.md

 ---
 title: Stacks documentation
-description: Write Clarity smart contracts, build apps, and starting mining with the Stacks blockchain
+description: Learn about Stacks mining, the STX token, and the Clarity smart contract language
 ---

+-> Content related to developer tools and app development has recently moved to [docs.hiro.so](https://docs.hiro.so/).
+For more information on the content move, see [this post](https://forum.stacks.org/t/the-evolution-of-the-stacks-documentation-and-a-new-hiro-docs-site/12343) on the Stacks forum.

 ## Understand Stacks